 I made this snorlax cake for my nephew for his birthday because we’ve been playing pokemon go together a lot lately.
 You probably assume my nephew is turning 5 or 7, but you’d be wrong.
 He’s turning 27.
-If you are another adult who likes pokemon, you might also like my pikachu soup, my bulbasaur soup, or my ditto steamed buns.

 This recipe makes a two 9” round cakes.